superseriousbusiness/gotosocial/docs/configuration/smtp.md

 smtp-host: ""

 # Int.
 Port to use to connect to the smtp server.
+# In the majority of cases, you should use port 587.
 # Examples: []
 # Default: 0
 smtp-port: 0